GaryHostt/DR_DNS-1/LabGuide300.md

 Please follow steps in [lab200](https://github.com/arshyasharifian/DR_DNS/blob/master/LabGuide200.md) to configure the SDK for your python scripts to call resources in your tenancy.

 ### **STEP 2**: Run Python scripts
+The python files is proved.
+Just copy the pythonfiles to you the bastion instance.
+The move you api key to the `.oci` folder.
+Then edit the config file with the correct configurations.

 This [link](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#Required_Keys_and_OCIDs) will help you setup the rest api key that python needs to run scaling script.
 This [link](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm) example of a configuration file.